GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/github.rst

 or described in `Service Features`_ below.

-``github.login`` is used to specify what account bugwarrior should use to login to github, combined with ``github.password``.
+``github.login`` is used to specify what account bugwarrior should use to login to github, combined with ``github.token``.

-If two-factor authentication is used, ``github.token`` must be given rather than ``github.password``.
 To get a token, go to the "Personal access tokens" section of your profile settings.
 Only the ``public_repo`` scope is required, but access to private repos can be gained with ``repo`` as well.